INSURASALES

 2025 Tennessee rate information is now available for AARP® Medicare Supplement Insurance Plans insured by UnitedHealthcare® Insurance Company (UHIC) and AARP® Medicare Supplement Insurance Plans, insured by UnitedHealthcare® Insurance Company of America (UHICA).

-Effective June 1, 2025, the rates in Tennessee will change.
+Effective June 1, 2025, the rates in Tennessee and North Carolina will change.
 Please click on the buttons below to view rates for new enrollees with initial plan effective dates of June 1, 2025 to May 1, 2026, or rate change percentages.